raceintospace/raceintospace/doc/manual/manual.md

 If you should wish to randomize the skills of your astronauts/cosmonauts in the game, change the second line from `# random_nauts` to `random_nauts 1` (or higher).
 Be sure to remove the hash tag (`#`) before `random_nauts`; the hash tag makes that line a remark, so your setting will be ignored if you don't take it out.
 Also note the lack of an equal sign.

-The Advanced Preferences that will be of most interest to the average user (and which shouldn't break the game) are as follows.
+Those Advanced Preferences that should be of most interest to the average user (and which shouldn't break the game) are as follows.

-* `game_style` – Forces settings below to Classic behavior, if they have one: that is, it makes the game run mostly like original BARIS.
+* `game_style` – Forces settings below to Classic behavior, if they have a Classic setting: that is, it makes the game run mostly like original BARIS.

 * `female_nauts` – Allows, but does not require, players to choose female astronauts if they have not received the news event which normally enables recruitment.